samoula007/Paper_1/README.md

     - The budget allocated to an offer is $w_j = \delta_{i,j} n_j$.
     - The total number of offers $K = \sum_{j\geq0}n_j$.
     - The total budget $W= \sum_{j\geq0}w_j$.
-    - Note that the size of $\delta_i$ varies depending on the customer, as there may be offers not available anymore due to supply limitations.
-Of course, the same can be said on the size of $x_i$ as a corollary.
+    - Note that $\delta$ is actually a constant set, as it does not change.
 - $\delta_i \cdot x_i$: The dot product of $x_i$ and $\delta_i$.
 It is essentially assigning an offer to the customer from the set of offers, as exactly only one element $\in x_i$ holds value 1.
 - $\beta_i$: The probability a customer accepts the offer.
     - $\beta_i = 1 - e^{-\gamma_i(\delta_i \cdot x_i)}$